MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - 5 – Base WebURL loaded on client is invalid

+### Office.Android.DocsUI.Views.PremiumFeatureUpsell

+This event captures clicks by a free user clicks to view a feature behind the pay wall.
+The data is used to measure the interaction of users with the contextual upsell experience and understand which features are preferred by the user which drives them to buy a subscription.
+This helps us invest to improve those preferred set of entry points.

+The following fields are collected:

+- **featureId** - TCID for premium feature

+- **featureName** - Premium Feature Title

+- **seePlanButtonClick** - How many times “See plan buttons” gets clicked in upsell UI

+### Office.Apple.IAPReviewYourSubscriptioniOS

+This event captures session-based metadata when the In-App-Purchase (IAP) UI is shown to the user and the buttons the user subsequently interacts with.
+This data is used to help us understand the friction in the purchase flow and compare it with the funnel of a different purchase experience to understand which experience is better for the user.

+The following fields are collected:

+- **FlowType** - Integer – Flow from where IAP was launched.

+- **Restore** - String – rule tag is logged when restore button is clicked

+- **PremiumFeatures** - String – rule tag is logged when “PremiumFeatures” button is clicked

+- **Product** - String - The SKU selected by the users

+### Office.Apple.InAppPurchaseContext

+This event measures critical usage telemetry for the point of entry of the in-app purchase screen.
+The data helps understand and improve the user experience by identifying the preferred entry point for an in-app purchase.

+The following fields are collected:

+- **context** - String – The flow through which the user landed on the in app purchase page

 ### Office.Dime.Sdk.Health

 This event captures data that helps in monitoring the health of the Dime components.
 For example, for the in-app purchase flow when a user opts to buy a Microsoft 365 subscription from within the Office app for Android or on devices running Windows.